-Freeview Outage Report in Loughborough, Leicestershire, England
+Freeview outages and service status in Loughborough, England

 Freeview is the United Kingdom's digital terrestrial television platform.
 It is operated by DTV Services Ltd, a joint venture between the BBC, ITV, Channel 4, Sky and transmitter operator Arqiva.